 Introduction to Solar Borehole Pumps

-The Solar Hub provides many more resources, including case studies, guidance notes, and literature:
+The Global Solar Water Initiative has created the Solar Hub, which provides many more resources, including case studies, guidance notes, and literature.
+A selection of key resources are below.

 Planning & design